 Finding the best respirator mask gets very complicated very quickly: what filter on what mask?
 Of the many, many types of respirator for painting, we present some clarity: we’ll order a la carte.
 Read the short guide below to find the right mask for the job.

 This is the perfect gift for someone you care about.
-Tough guys normally think they can just breathe anything, but these toxic anythings often cause cancer: a painter or do-it-yourself-er cannot do without the best respirator mask.
+Tough guys normally think they can just breathe anything, but these toxic anythings often cause cancer: a painter or do-it-yourself-er cannot do without the an high-quality respirator mask.

-Having the Best Respirator Mask: This is a matter of life and death!
+Having the Best Chemical Mask: This is a matter of life and death!

 Our top pick below can be configured for any nasty situation.

-For painting, we use the 3M 6100 paint respirator mask, the workhorse that we consider the best respirator for painting.
+For painting, we use the 3M Half-Face paint respirator mask, (sizes and links below), the workhorse that we consider the best respirator for painting.
 It protects your lungs in any scenario because you can use the right filter for the toxins around you.
 We like to stick with a variable filter system: we are covered for all needs: painting, sanding, spraying, BREATHING!, etc. It is the best respirator for spray painting.

-Here’s our breakdown to guide you to the best respirator mask.
+Here’s our breakdown to guide you to the best respirator.
 Have on hand the right filter for the job: filter dust, pollen, toxic particulates, toxic vapors, VOCs etc. Our top pick below solves all these problems:

 - Low dust, high toxins? (high VOC paint, spraying anything, etc): use chemical filter, save your dust filters.